nishihatapalmer/TreeTable/README.md

     }
 });
 ```
+It's better to work with tree nodes directly inside an expand or collapse handler, and avoid using a TreeModel  (if the TreeTableModel is listening for TreeModelEvents from it).
+Using a TreeModel will generate tree update events which will cause table refresh events.
+The TreeTableModel will process the changes made in any case, and then issue table refresh events as well.

 If on dynamic expand there are no child nodes to be added, you can set the node to not allow children.
 The node will no longer display expand or collapse handles.
 For example, assuming `DefaultMutableTreeNode` is being used:

 ```java